I’ll Take This Kind of Pain Every Day

 When I saw Wave Hill Breads’ pain de Campagne on the “500 Things to Eat Before It’s Too Late” list by the Roadfooders, I couldn’t wait to get out to Wilton and grab a loaf.
 As it happened, we’d be meeting another Smith-Magenis child from Wilton on a trip back from Delaware.
 As excited as we were to meet another family with a unique child like ours, don’t tell Hoang but I was almost as eager for the bread.

 Of course, this was before many more former corporate workers in Wilton began looking for creative new careers.
-(AIG has a large, infamous office in Wilton where the multi multi-millionaires worked and lived it up.)
-The bakers bought a 3000 pound oven and had it installed in the former office space off of Route 7 (it’s hard to find… And their hours are pretty much willy nilly – See what I mean here.)
+(AIG had a large, infamous office in Wilton where the multi multi-millionaires worked and lived it up before, y’know, they couldn’t.)
+The bakers bought a 3000-pound oven and had it installed in the former office space off of Route 7 and kept willy-nilly hours at the outset in Wilton.

 But their best accomplishment may be the following, “We enjoy seeing Europeans smile when they taste WAVE HILL bread for the first time and say that it reminds them of the bread in their home country.”
 Let’s get to it.